DeveloperTutorials for Web Developers & DesignersGet Started

 To change which page is retrieved, change the page address defined in the value attribute (ie. change '/' to '/about-us/').

-You'll notice this UI control doesn't actually render any data on the page, it only sets a variable for use in your document.
+You'll notice this UI control doesn't render any data on the page, it only sets a variable for use in your document.

 Some additional code is needed to render the variable on the page (more below).